top of page

 Regulatory Authorities and Legal Framework

-The New Mexico Environment Department (NMED) Solid Waste Bureau is the primary agency responsible for regulating the management of medical waste, encompassing generation, storage, transportation, treatment, and disposal.
+The New Mexico Environment Department (NMED) Solid Waste Bureau is the primary agency responsible for regulating the management of medical waste.
+This encompasses generation, storage, transportation, treatment, and disposal.
 The bureau enforces state rules codified in the New Mexico Administrative Code (20 NMAC 9.1 and 20.9.8.13) and ensures alignment with federal regulations.

 Packaging, Labeling, and Storage Requirements